Medical Tourism Model

 Any Model Can Work in Medical Tourism, But if You're Starting with a Blank Slate, This is the Way to Go.

 Nearly every physical configuration, specialty focus and service concept has been tried in medical tourism, and most have failed to provide a sustainable and replicable model.
 As you read that sentence, I will challenge you to name one internationally recognized brand in medical tourism.
 There, my point is made.
-So, why not and what is that illusive business model waiting to be developed?
+So, why not and what is that illusive business model waiting to be developed?The answer is very simply.
+What does the market want?
+What is the market paying for today?
+Where is the market going to get the very best care?

 What does the market want?
 The market wants a good outcome.
 Whether that is surgical, medical or even some "wellness" experience.
 The market wants its expectations of a positive outcome or better.
-Today, in medicine, a good outcome is expected and good is expected to equal perfect
+Today, in medicine, a good outcome is expected and good is expected to equal perfect.

 What is the market paying for today?
 The market is paying for three types of healthcare.
 First, the market is paying for necessary and lifesaving healthcare.
 Those with the funds will be whisked away in jets to have their heart disease, oncology treatments or other life saving from life threatening chronic and incidental disease tended to by the very best physicians and medical provides they can find.
 Second, the market is paying for necessary, but not life threatening, healthcare.
 For example, if my hips or knees are worn out, but the rest of my mind and body are in pretty good shape, I may not be willing to settle for a cane or walker to aid my walking.
 It's not life threatening, but it is life altering in a negative but reparable way.
 Likewise, my obesity may not pose a day to day health threat, but over time it certainly does.
 Addressing obesity through bariatric surgical procedures offers a new take on daily activities and better control over current and longer term health issues.
 Then, third, the market is paying for desirable services like plastic surgery and cosmetic dentistry, wellness experiences, etc...